LearningMike/Jaeger-Engine/README.md

     <code>'input':{...}</code><br/>
     User inputs this character has actions for.
   </p>
-  <br/><hr/><br/>
+  <hr/><br/>
   <blockquote>
     Every character is repeatedly drawn on the screen using the data you have set in it's object.
 The game is made by you changing or using that data.
-I have provided some functions that i think will help your save time (i guess that's what a game engine is).
+I have provided some functions that i think will help you save time (i guess that's what a game engine is).
   </blockquote>
   <p>
     <code>anything.getvector(direction, magnitude)</code><br/>